 …It is very important to ALWAYS speak up and let your therapist know if you need the pressure to be corrected, (i.e. if you need them to lighten up because it is too deep, or to apply more because it is not deep enough).
 Most everyone needs more pressure in some areas and less in others.
 This occurs because muscle tissue that contains Trigger Points is more sensitive to pressure and can be tender to the touch.

-This is not the kind of massage to ask for if you expect to feel relaxed during the therapy, and afterwards you might feel sore for a couple of days.
+This is not the kind of massage to ask for if you expect to feel relaxed during the therapy, and afterward, you might feel sore for a couple of days.

 Massages for Overall Health and Rejuvenation